kanikawarman/capitol-ai-assessment/docs/TESTING.md

 ## Summary

 The test-suite focuses on correctness of transformations and safe, repeatable verification of embedding-related logic using a fake-embeddings mode.
 Tests are fast with the fake mode and suitable for running on CI.
-If you want, I can add a short CI job snippet (GitHub Actions) to this file to show recommended pipeline steps.